 1. When do you foresee church returning to normal?

-Currently, Clackamas County is in Phase 1 of Oregon’s Covid-19 response plan.
-This means that we can have up to 50 people within our building with appropriate social distancing in place.
-When our county moves to Phase 2 we will be able to have up to 100 people indoors as long as appropriate social distancing can be maintained.
-To our knowledge, there has been no communication from the State on Phase 3 restrictions or orders.
+Currently, the state of Oregon is implementing a Risk and Protection Framework that determines issues of occupancy based upon where infection levels are at county to county.
+This Framework is updated every two weeks, and occupancy numbers are based on risk levels.
+Which is to say things continue to remain fluid and could change at any moment.
 Because of the confines of our building space and the need for social distancing we don’t see a return to “normal” for some time.
 At some level, in this time we want to begin to ask a larger question, whether or not our definitions of normal were good?
 If normal was the belief that our faith was solely defined by a two-hour worship service once per week then we don’t want to return to that.
 If normal was the belief that the church is an institution with a physical address, then we have missed the larger truth that the church is the people of God both gathered and scattered in their communities.
 Sometimes our desire to return to normal exposes idols that we value more than the things that God has called us to.
 In this season of upheaval and change, we want to encourage people to consider that normal has the potential to be both good or bad.

 2. What will Service look like?

-Services will be restricted to groups of up to 50 people with social distancing in place.
-Because we can’t accommodate 50 people in our sanctuary with the necessary 6-foot distancing, some who attend will be moved to our Fireside room where they will participate with the service via the online stream to Facebook.
+Services will be restricted to group sizes based on state guidelines with social distancing in place.
+Generally because of the size of our sanctuary and the necessary 6-foot distancing, even if we can have 100 people in the building, some who attend will be moved to our Fireside room where they will participate with the service via the online stream to Facebook.
 Beyond this and other things noted below, we hope the service will look largely like it has in the past.
 There will be corporate singing, preaching, and prayers.
 The offering will be collected through an offering box placed in the Foyer (though we continue to encourage people to give online), and communion will be served on the first Sunday of the month.
 We will also continue to stream our services online.
-We will not be having snacks after the service until our county moves to Phase 2.
-There will be hand-sanitizer available and hopefully masks for those who may want one.
+We will not be having snacks after the service for the foreseeable future.
+There will be hand-sanitizer available and masks for those who may want one.
 Contact surfaces will be wiped down before and after services with disinfectant.

 3. Will there be Children’s Ministry or Sunday School?